jchapman63/neo-gkmn/dev-log.md

 ### 11-24-24
 Goal:
-- Refactor channel logic into a battle service, handler should not deal with concurrency
+~~ - Refactor channel logic into a battle service, handler should not deal with concurrency ~~
+- implement priority queue decision making when a player takes a turn

 change of direction.
 I think I need to focus on better abstractions and data availability/locality.
 For example, when a battle happens, I should fetch everything I need for that battle out of the database and store that in the active battle.